cmoorad/mostlyrocks/_pages/about.md

 Hi — I'm Chris.
-I live in Leavenworth, WA and I created this website to document pictures from climbing trips.
+I live in Leavenworth, WA and I created this website to share pictures, recipes, and stories.

-### Climbing
+### Rock Climbing
 Some friends took me rock climbing for the first time in 2016.
 I fell in love with climbing at Index, WA.
 Index is still my favorite place to rock climb.

 ### Snowboarding
 I started splitboarding in 2018 and am fortunate to have ridden in some cool places despite being mediocre at the sport.

 ### Website
-I built this website using various free Jekyll templates and coding with lots of AI assistance.
-The templates I used are licensed on my GitHub account — @cmoorad.
+I am not a software engineer, but thanks to AI I've been able to build this website without relying on a third party.
+I used the Al-Folio Jekyll template to get started, which you can find licensed on my GitHub account — @cmoorad, and I use S3 and Cloudfront to serve my images.